Differential Pressure Flow Meter Calculation: Formula, Worked Examples, and Sizing

 Updated April 20, 2026 by Sino-Inst Engineering Team

 A 4–20 mA pressure transmitter with “no output” looks like a dead sensor, but it almost never is.
 In our field records, 80% of no-output calls trace to five things: wrong wiring polarity, low supply voltage, an open loop, a clogged impulse line, or a damaged diaphragm.
 Work down this list in order and you will find the fault before opening the transmitter housing.
+If the issue traces back to the original commissioning, our differential pressure transmitter installation walkthrough.

 Contents